Contextflo Blog

 Access controlOne credential, everyone sees everythingPer-user and per-group table scoping

-CredentialsDatabase password on every laptopCentralized; users sign in individually
+CredentialsDatabase password on every laptopCentralised, users sign in individually

 Audit trailNoneEvery question and query, per user

-For the full build-vs-buy breakdown, including what it costs to close each gap yourself, see DIY MCP server vs Contextflo for teams.
+For the full build-versus-buy breakdown, including what each gap costs to close yourself, see DIY MCP server vs Contextflo for teams.

 Stay with a direct connection if: